Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

-To examine the family-resolved spectral response, Figure~\ref{fig:exchange_family_linecuts} displays representative resonance-field line cuts of the asymmetric bilayer planar cavity for a thickness of $d_1=d_2=5~\mu m$.
-Panel (a) shows the normalized transmission line cuts for the first odd standing-spin-wave family ($p=1$) under increasing field asymmetry $\delta B$, while panel (b) shows the corresponding results for the third odd family ($p=3$).
-To compare the family-resolved spectral response, we independently optimized the inter-layer coupling $J_{int}^{(p)}$ for the $p=1$ and $p=3$ families through a parameter sweep.
-The results in Figure~\ref{fig:exchange_family_linecuts} represent the best-case visibility for each family, allowing us to evaluate their intrinsic sensitivity to symmetry breaking.

-The progressive emergence of a middle peak between the two main bright branches illustrates the family-resolved activation of the dark-derived standing-spin-wave channels as the symmetry is broken.
-For both $p=1$ and $p=3$, the asymmetric line cuts show a clearer middle feature than the symmetric case, while the outer peaks remain well separated.
-This indicates that a visibly activated dark-derived family can coexist with a still-strong bright-family anticrossing.
-Notably, the $p=3$ family exhibits a higher sensitivity to asymmetry, where the dark-derived peak becomes more prominent at lower $\delta B$ levels compared to the $p=1$ family.
-This difference arises because the $p=3$ family has a smaller intrinsic hybridization splitting.
-Consequently, even a small symmetry-breaking perturbation is sufficient to significantly relax the dark-state protection and transfer cavity visibility to the middle branch.
+To evaluate the family-resolved spectral response, in Fig.~\ref{fig:exchange_family_linecuts} we show representative line cuts extracted at $\mu_0 H_{\text{res}}^{(p)}$ [Eq.~\eqref{eq:H_res_swr}] for $d_1=d_2=5~\mu\text{m}$.
+Analogous to the FMR regime, the three peaks originate from the hybridized SWR-cavity system.
+The two outer peaks represent the lower and upper polariton branches formed by the bright SWR mode and the cavity photon.
+As field asymmetry $\mu_0 \delta H$ increases, a middle peak representing the dark-derived channel emerges for both the $p=1$ [Fig.~\ref{fig:exchange_family_linecuts}(a)] and $p=3$ [Fig.~\ref{fig:exchange_family_linecuts}(b)] families.
+The outer peaks remain well-separated, demonstrating that a visibly activated dark-derived family can coexist with a strong bright-family anticrossing.
+Notably, the $p=3$ family exhibits a higher sensitivity, showing a prominent dark-derived peak at lower $\mu_0 \delta H$ levels than $p=1$.
+This occurs because the $p=3$ family possesses a smaller intrinsic hybridization splitting, allowing a weaker perturbation to relax the dark-state protection and transfer cavity visibility to the middle branch.

-The physical interpretation of these family-resolved results follows directly from the reduced bilayer theory introduced in Sec.~\ref{subsec:exchange_reduced}.
-In the symmetric limit, each odd family $p$ forms bright and dark bilayer combinations, with the bright channel coupling strongly to the cavity and the dark channel ideally decoupled.
-A finite asymmetry, whether expressed as a detuning or as an imbalance of the two film couplings, relaxes that cancellation and transfers cavity weight to the dark-derived family.
-Because each family has its own intrinsic standing-spin-wave frequency, effective linewidth, and inter-film hybridization scale, the visibility of this activation is family dependent.